meggsimum/qgis2wegue/README.md

 # QGIS2Wegue

-This is a QGIS plugin for creating a [Wegue](https://github.com/meggsimum/wegue) configuration based on a QGIS project.
+A QGIS plugin for creating [Wegue](https://github.com/meggsimum/wegue) configurations based on a QGIS project.

+## Disclaimer

+This plugin is still work in progress and only works with `KML` and `GeoJSON` files so far.

 ## Installation